Jump to contentJump to search

 Martina Nicklaus is a Romance linguist and teaches, among other things, literary translation from French and Italian into German in the MA programme Literary Translation.
 Her aim is to draw on linguistic findings for an informed selection of solutions in the target language.
 One of her main areas of research is contrastive linguistics with a special focus on options of linearisation, which are not only to be grasped in terms of their systematic functions, but also have to be explored in terms of their rhythmic potential.

 Dr. Hannah Pardey is a post-doctoral researcher.
 She obtained her doctoral degree at the University of Hanover where she taught before transitioning to HHU in 2023.
 As of 1 October, she teaches in the Department of Anglophone Literatures / Literary Translation and coordinates the programme of the Centre for Translation Studies.
 She has published articles and chapters on the intersections of postcolonial cultural studies and middlebrow studies, digital reception studies and the history of emotions.
 Her monograph Middlebrow 2.0 and the Digital Affect was published with Liverpool University Press in November 2023 and concerns the material conditions of producing, distributing and consuming the new Nigerian novel online.
-Her current project, “Wuthering Waters: Maritime Working-Class Movements across the Atlantic, 1800-1900,” investigates fictional and non-fictional texts to reconstruct the everyday practices of resistance of the 19th-century transatlantic working classes.
+Her next book project is tentatively titled "Multilingual Mariners: Nineteenth-Century Writing and Reading Cultures at Sea".

 Building: 24.51